CliveC99/p1-castlerea/README.md

   - I picked Castlerea Golf Course, Clonalis House, The walking trails and Castlerea Swimming Pool because they are a massive part of our town.
   - There are pieces of information about Castlerea with links to the external site for each facility, which opens in a new tab.
   - When viewing the information section on mobile, the text is above the image.
-  - When viewing the information section on tablet, laptop or desktop the text is to the left and the image is on the right.
+  - When viewing the information section on a tablet, laptop or desktop, the text is to the left and the image is on the right.
   - The Walking Trail and Swimming Pool images were provided by Councillor Paschal Fitzmaurice.
   - The Golf Course image was taken from [here.](https://upload.wikimedia.org/wikipedia/commons/5/51/Castlerea_-_Clonalis_House_-_20190823040950.jpg)
   - The Clonalis House image was taken from [here.](https://weddingpages.ie/venues/wp-content/uploads/2017/05/clonalis-house-wedding-venue-roscommon.jpg)